cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/agentless/pac-files.md

 ## Limitations

-At this time, the agentless HTTP proxy does not support [identity-based policies](/cloudflare-one/policies/filtering/identity-selectors/) or mTLS authentication.

-The proxy also does not support UDP traffic.
-To enforce HTTP policies, you must [disable QUIC](/cloudflare-one/policies/filtering/http-policies/http3/#prevent-inspection-bypass) in your users' browsers to prevent HTTP/3 traffic.
+At this time, the agentless HTTP proxy does not support [identity-based policies](/cloudflare-one/policies/filtering/identity-selectors/), mTLS authentication, or UDP traffic.
+To enforce HTTP policies for UDP traffic, you must [disable QUIC](/cloudflare-one/policies/filtering/http-policies/http3/#prevent-inspection-bypass) in your users' browsers.